 Recycling contamination

-First of all, a key concept: the contamination of recycling.
+First of all, a basic concept: the contamination of recycling.
 This can happen when items are put in the wrong bin, for instance a load of glass bottles are chucked in with the plastics.
 Or, when non-recyclable items are sharing a bin with recyclables.

 When this commingling happens, the entire batch gets contaminated, as it’s now a mix of polite rubbish that can be recycled and inappropriate waste that can’t.
 This variegation makes the recycling process more difficult and expensive – and can even render the entire batch unusable.
 Recycling is a business after all, so if it’s going to take a load of time and money to sort through a batch that’s too wild – it’ll just get sent to landfill.